Knowledge is Power

 What is a Viatical?

-a financial transaction whereby a person with a terminal illness sells their life insurance policy to a third party for less than the face amount of the policy but more than the cash value in the policy
+(noun) – A financial transaction whereby a person with a terminal illness sells their life insurance policy to a third party for less than the face amount of the policy but more than the cash value in the policy.

-A viatical is a transaction where a person who has a life insurance policy and a terminal illness sells his interest as the insured to a viatical settlement company.
-The viatical life settlement company makes a cash payment to the insured in exchange for ownership of the life insurance policy.
-When the insured dies, the life settlement company receives a return on its investment in the form of the proceeds from the life insurance policy.
+A viatical is a transaction where the owner of a life insurance policy who has less than 24 months or less to live sells his interest as the insured to a viatical settlement company.
+The viatical life settlement company makes a cash payment to the insured in exchange for ownership and beneficiary of the life insurance policy.
+When the insured dies, the viatical settlement company receives a return on its investment in the form of the proceeds from the life insurance policy.

-Learn about the benefits of viatical settlements and life settlements, and get your policy appraised before you take the next step.
-Knowing what your policy is worth as a life insurance settlement gives you the upper hand in the next step of the life settlement process.
+Learn about the benefits of viatical and life insurance settlements and about your different options, including Medicaid Life Settlements, Retain a Portion Settlements, and life insurance loans.
+Have your policy appraised before you take the next step.
+Knowing what your policy could be worth as a life insurance settlement gives you an advantage with the next step of the life settlement process.

 A viatical settlement is a financial transaction that allows individuals with a life-threatening illness to sell their life insurance policy for a lump sum of cash, providing them with much-needed funds during a difficult time.
 If you or a loved one are considering this option, understanding the process is crucial.

 When you engage in a viatical settlement transaction, you transfer the ownership of your insurance policy to a viatical settlement purchaser.
 They become the beneficiary of the policy and pay you a lump sum that is a percentage of the policy’s face value.
 This arrangement grants you immediate access to funds that can be used to cover medical expenses, improve quality of life, or address other financial obligations.